raunak-agarwal/RedditSent_Models/README.md

 ([See](utils/classifiers/baseline+subword.ipynb))

 ### 1.3 Fasttext + Pretrained Vectors
 Using the corpus described in Part 2, we create a dense unsupervised representation of the reddit vocabulary.
-These "pretrained" vectors are then finetuned using the SARC training files, and then we apply a softmax over the dense representation.
+These "pretrained" vectors are then finetuned using the SARC training files, after which we apply a softmax.

 ([See](docs/vectors.md))